coleifer/peewee/docs/peewee/querying.rst

 Retrieving Scalar Values
 ------------------------

-You can retrieve scalar values by calling :py:meth:`Query.scalar`.
+You can retrieve scalar values by calling :meth:`Query.scalar`.
 For
 instance:

 .. code-block:: python